dci-python-backend-assignments/tdd-class-social/README.md

 curl https://cli-assets.heroku.com/install-ubuntu.sh | sh
 ```

+4. Add the `requirements.txt` file in the main directory(tdd-class-social) if it is missing.

-4. Install the following dependencies:
+5. Install the following dependencies:

 - whitenoise
 - gunicorn